thomasonzhou/dino-run-nds/README.md

 # Peripherals and features used

 ## Timers and Interrupts
-- The physics is updated 60 times a second, based on the state of jumping + applied gravity
+- The physics is updated up to 60 times a second, based on the state of jumping + applied gravity
-- Collisions are tested more frequently, obstacles and items are introduced at regular intervals
+- Collisions are tested more frequently(4 times a second), obstacles and items are introduced at regular intervals (5 and 11 seconds, and 6 seconds respectively)

 ## Graphics and Sprites
 - The background is initialized with tile mode using the main engine since it consists of solid colours